Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Introduction

-Over the past decades, numerous tools have been developed to support and even partially automate SLRs, aiming at addressing several of the highlighted challenges.
-Several of these tools adopted Artificial Intelligence (AI) solutions~\cite{van2022automatic,kebede2023depth} in order to support SLRs, in particular for the screening and data extraction phases.
+Over the past decades, numerous tools have been developed to support and even partially automate SLRs, aiming to address these challenges.
+Many of these tools have adopted Artificial Intelligence (AI) solutions~\cite{van2022automatic,kebede2023depth}, particularly for the screening and data extraction phases.
 The incorporation of AI into SLR tools has been further propelled by the emergence of more sophisticated AI techniques in Natural Language Processing (NLP), such as Large Language Models (LLMs), which have the potential to revolutionise these systems~\cite{robinson2023bio}.
-While it exists an extensive body of literature examining earlier iterations of SLR tools, it appears that these studies have largely overlooked the role of AI embedded within such tools~\cite{cowie2022web,khalil2022tools,cierco2022machine,de2023artificial,burgard2023reducing,robledo2023vista,napoleao2021automated}.
+While a significant body of research has examined SLR tools~\cite{carver2013identifying,feng2017text,napoleao2021automated,wagner2022artificial,khalil2022tools,cierco2022machine,TulkJesso2022InclusionOC,robledo2023vista,Ng2023AttitudesAP}, relatively few studies have explored the role of AI in this domain~\cite{cowie2022web,de2023artificial,burgard2023reducing,robledo2023vista}.
+Furthermore, these studies focused on a limited selection of AI features, as we will discuss in Section~\ref{sec:metareview}.